 Challenges of thru-hiking the NCT

 With a length of 4,600 miles and lots of connecting roadwalks, pulling off a thru-hike of the NCT is a big challenge.
 One of the biggest challenges is weather encountered on an end to end hike.
 Assuming you start at a terminus, hike 4,600 miles from one end to the other, and average 20 miles per day your hike will be 200+ days or 6-8 months.
-That means you’ll have to start / finish your hike in wintry conditions in either the Adirondack Mountains of New York or on the wide open prairies of western North Dakota.
+That means you’ll have to start / finish your hike in wintry conditions in either the Adirondack Mountains or on wide open prairies.
 Be sure to educate yourself on winter hiking and be prepared.

 Thru-Hiking Policies & Planning